michaelhelvey/c-http/README.md

 # c-http

-A simple HTTP server for static files & reverse proxying.
+A simple HTTP server for static files.
 Uses single-threaded async/io on top of kqueue.
-Not truly spec compliant -- my short-term goal is to implement some subset of HTTP 1.1.
+Not truly spec compliant at all -- my short-term goal is to implement some subset of HTTP 1.1.
 This whole project is just for fun -- I gotta scratch my coding itch on paternity leave somehow.

 ## Getting Started